Trideb-kumar-Pradhan/Trideb-kumar-Pradhan/README.md

-## Hi there 👋

-Hi there, I'm Trideb kumar Pradhan 👋
-Welcome to my GitHub profile!
-I'm an SQA Engineer currently working at NVIDIA.
-I am a passionate full-stack software engineer from India and I have built many industry-grade projects from scratch and am armed with a wide range of technological skills useful for tech projects.
-Check out my projects below. 🙂

 # Hello, I'm Trideb Kumar Pradhan 👋

 ## About Me

 I'm a dedicated full stack developer with extensive experience in building dynamic web applications using modern technologies.
 I have a strong background in both front-end and back-end development, allowing me to create seamless and efficient user experiences.

-- 🔭 I’m currently working on [Your Current Project]
+- 🔭 I'm an Frontend Developer currently working at ALOK INDUSTRIES SILVASSA.
 - 🌱 I’m currently expanding my knowledge in [Technology or Skill You're Learning]
-- 👯 I’m looking to collaborate on [Your Collaboration Interests]
+- 👯 I’m looking to collaborate as a Full stack developer.
-- 💬 Ask me about [Your Expertise or Interests]
-- 📫 How to reach me: [Your Email]
-- ⚡ Fun fact: [Something Interesting About You]

 ## 🔧 Technical Skill